 Just like we have noted before, there are many types of cryptocurrencies in the market today.
 Founded in 2014, Tether is among these digital assets and is currently rated the fourth-largest digital coin by market capitalization today, with its total market cap reaching up to $71.1 billion.

 However, unlike Bitcoin and these other cryptocurrencies, Tether is a bit more different.
-It is referred to as a stable coin, meaning it is tied to other fiat currencies or commodities (Tether Gold).
-That means that Tether is tied directly to a price of a real-world asset, which in this case is the U.S. dollar.
+It is referred to as a stablecoin, meaning it is tied to other fiat currencies or commodities (Tether Gold).
+That means that Tether is tied directly to the price of a real-world asset, which, in this case, is the U.S. dollar.

 Because of the frequency in fluctuations of other cryptocurrencies, something that may bring about dramatic volatility, this form of currency gives crypto investors a smooth way to stability and assurance of this investment growth.